 Gaining a perfectly healthy body and maintaining it, is not a child’s play.
 Every one of us dreams for an ideal hour glass figure but definitely, it’s a hard nut to crack.
 Many of us are struggling to put the weight down while some are overwrought on being skinny.
 Whereas the ULTIMATE GOAL of every person is to be in SHAPE.

-What can bring your body in an ideal shape?
-If you think that skipping your day night meals by following week diet plans or using some herbal medicines available in markets under sensational logos can help achieve your goal then you are running towards something that is volatile and going to evaporate in air in a month or two.
+What can bring your body into an ideal shape?
+If you think that skipping your day night meals by following week diet plans or using some herbal medicines available in markets under sensational logos can help achieve your goal then you are running towards something that is volatile and going to evaporate in the air in a month or two.
 Being healthy and having a perfect figure is not something you can achieve by two weeks effort imperishably.
 What you need is LIFE STYLE MODIFICATION.

-Carbohydrates, proteins and Fats are the major food factors.
-Select wisely the proper time of having Carbohydrates, at what time of day proteins make best diet, when your body needs fat and what should be the size of your portion?
+Carbohydrates, proteins, and Fats are the major food factors.
+Select wisely the proper time of having Carbohydrates, at what time of day proteins make the best diet, when your body needs fat and what should be the size of your portion?
 Choose wisely and you can eat healthy around the clock.

 Most of the people of our generation are no more morning persons.
 Rolling out of bed 15 minutes before office or university time is habitual, moreover if you don’t want to miss your first lecture in university or want to avoid remonstrance of your boss, the first thought that strike your mind is “skip breakfast dude and save time” and exactly that’s a point from where actual problem starts.

 As you skip your breakfast this sets your blood sugar off on a roller coaster and guess what?
 You will end up choosing wrong food later in the day.
 So the point is whatever you do “DON’T SKIP BREAKFAST”